-Paid holidays and vacation.
-We currently allow six paid holidays.
-Based on years of service, our full-time employees can earn up to four weeks of paid vacation per year.
-All our NEOs are eligible for four weeks of paid vacation per year, with the exception of Mr. Bowman who is eligible for 3 weeks of paid vacation per year, based on their years of service.
+Paid holidays and paid time off (PTO).
+We currently allow eight paid holidays.
+Based on years of service, our full-time employees can earn up to 28 days of PTO per year.
+All our NEOs are eligible for the maximum PTO per year, with the exception of Mr. Bowman who is eligible for 20 days of PTO per year, based on their years of service.

 Discount on the Company's common stock through the Hibbett Sports, Inc. Employee Stock Purchase Plan (ESPP).
 All employees, including our NEOs, who have been employed with the Company over one year and work an average of 20 hours per week, qualify for participation in our ESPP.
-The ESPP permits employees to purchases our common stock each calendar quarter at a discount of 15.0% off the closing price of the lower of the first day of the calendar quarter or the last day of the calendar quarter.
-In Fiscal 2018 and currently, Mr. Bowman is the only NEO participating in the ESPP.
+The ESPP permits employees to purchase our common stock each calendar quarter at a discount of 15.0% off the closing price of the lower of the first day of the calendar quarter or the last day of the calendar quarter.
+Mr. Bowman is the only NEO that participates in the ESPP.